Internet safety tips for kids in 2020

-In most ways, the Internet is a miracle of modern technology.
+In most ways, the internet is a miracle of modern technology.
 Our kids are exposed to culture and concepts outside of their communities and country.
 They learn things and see others' real lives in action in ways we never even dreamed of when we were younger.

 One of the worst mistakes you can make is assuming that your child isn't being cyber bullied simply because you don't hear about it at the dinner table.

-- 13% of youths with Internet access have been victims of unwanted sexual advances.
+- 13% of youths with internet access have been victims of unwanted sexual advances.

 - 1 in 25 kids has been solicited for offline contact.

-- 47% of Internet sex crimes involve offerings of gifts or money during the "grooming" phase (the period of time during which the predator establishes an emotional connection with the child, preying on their curiosity and naivete).
+- 47% of internet sex crimes involve offerings of gifts or money during the "grooming" phase (the period of time during which the predator establishes an emotional connection with the child, preying on their curiosity and naivete).

-The majority of encounters with sexual predators - 76% - begin in online chat rooms.
+- 76% of online encounters with sexual predators begin in online chat rooms.
 The contact can initiate anywhere, however - via social media, email, text message, and more, depending upon how the predator obtains the child's information.

 Sex crimes aren't the only way your children can be impacted by contact with others online.
 Over the past 20 years, cyberbullying has moved into the public spotlight due to a number of teen suicides resulting from online harassment.

-- Threatening messages via email, text message, or social media
+- Threatening messages via email, text message, or social media websites

 - Posing as another child and posting in their stead